RalfBarkow/pile-system/README.md

 ====================================
 Introduction
 ------------
 A _Pile_, or also called _Pile System_ by their inventors, is a (not so new, after all) paradigm of structuring and processing data.
 Whereas traditionally a metaphor of nested hierarchical containers is used to represent and process data - for instance words containing bytes containing bits, or tables containing rows containing fields -, pile systems take a radically different, a radically relational approach.
-In pile system, data in its basic form is represented as a tree-like, recursive structure of relations pointing to other relations - a "pile or a heap of relations".
-In its most basic form, a relation is hereby defined recursively as a directed edge pointing from one node to another, where both source and target nodes are relations themselves.
-Relations themselves are not and do not serve as "data containers".
+In a pile system, data in its basic form is represented as a recursive, tree-like structure of relations pointing to other relations - a "pile or a heap of relations".
+A relation is hereby defined recursively as a directed edge pointing from one node to another, where both source and target nodes are relations themselves.
+Relations are not and do not serve as "data containers".
 This means, they do not logically hold or represent any atomic data item (bits or bytes or whatever) per se.
 Thus, as long as we neglect the necessity of physical implementation, relations do not have an ontological identity themselves.
 However, at the same time this pile of relations in its entirety makes up an algorithm on how to (re-)build the original data it represents.
 Similar to the Lisp or Clojure programming languages, pile systems are thus [homoiconic](http://en.wikipedia.org/wiki/Homoiconicity).

 Representing data in such a way results in tree-like structures that are already known in computer science as _binary decision diagrams (BDD)_.
 However, pile system as an engineering approach or a metaphor literally turns things (or trees) upside down.
 Unlike binary decision diagrams, pile systems are defined, designed and built from their leaves, not from their root.
 They are also not so much concerned with "taking decisions" or representing binary functions, but they aim at enabling a different way of data representation and processing.
 Taking such a perspective has consequences that extend far beyond simple attempts to restructure data and are out of the scope of this introduction.